Wal8800/wal8800.github.io/docs/_posts/2022-10-08-ray-rllib-opentelemetry.markdown

 - There are 4 `RolloutWorker.sample.ray.remote_worker` spans running at the same time.
 This indicates there are 4 workers sampling in parallel which matches with the training configuration.

-- The sampling occurred in two rounds (the green box and the red box) because the rollout fragment (the amount of step collected per worker) is set to 512 steps and the train batch size is set 4096.
+- The sampling occurred in two rounds (the green box and the red box) because the rollout fragment (the amount of steps collected per worker) is set to 512 steps and the train batch size is set 4096.
 So in a single round, it collects 2048 steps (512 steps * 4 workers) therefore two rounds would satisfy the train batch size.

 - The sampling span `RolloutWorker.sample.ray.remote` duration is shorter than it's child span `RolloutWorker.sample.ray.remote_worker`.
 Most likely due to asynchronous execution where the sampling span was the function that triggers the worker and exit after triggering the worker.
 The worker continues to sample until it meets the sampling target.